spiceai/quickstarts/caching/README.md

 **Step 3.** Increase the cached items' expiration time

-Stop Spice with `Ctrl-C` and use a text editor to open the `spicepod.yaml` file.
+Using `Ctrl-C`, stop Spice and use a text editor to open the `spicepod.yaml` file.
 Add a custom in-memory caching configuration below to increase the cached items' duration to `5 minutes`.
 Read [Spice.ai OSS Docs: Results Caching](https://docs.spiceai.org/features/caching) to learn more about the available configuration parameters.

 Before:
 ```